HOP IN THE DRIVERS SEAT

 road usage charge?

 Gas tax revenue will decline as vehicles become more fuel-efficient or use no gasoline.
-Because the gas tax is the main source of funding for our roads, bridges and the ferry system, we have to make a change if our transportation system is going to survive long-term.
+Because the gas tax is the main source of funding for our roads, bridges and the ferry system, we must assess new funding approaches today if we are to sustain our transportation system in the future.

 After several years of study, the Steering Committee and the Washington State Transportation Commission have determined that a road usage charge is feasible and could produce the needed revenue to fund Washington State’s long-term transportation needs.
-Now it’s time to put it to the test!
+But will it work for Washington drivers?
+Now it’s time to put it to the test and find out if it will work for Washington!

 Interested in being a pilot participant?
 Just want to follow along?
 Sign up for our interest list!